simonebaracchi/rpgbot/README.md

 **Want to try it?** Message @character_sheet_bot on Telegram.

-I wrote this as a very generic tool for pen-and-paper RPGs, but via Telegram.
-Character sheets are fully custom and are structured as "container - key - value" data.
-It is up to you what your character sheet is made up of, except for a "template" sheet (based on Fate Accelerated RPG) that is automatically generated for new players, but it can be fully customized afterwards.
+This is a very generic tool for pen-and-paper RPGs, but via Telegram.
+Character sheets are structured as a "key - value" data store (actually, they can group keys together, more like a "container - key - value" data store) and are fully customizable from the Telegram interface for any purpose.
+It is up to you what your character sheet is made up of.
+A "template" sheet (based on Fate Accelerated RPG) is inluded and is automatically generated for new players (but it can be changed afterwards).

-Commands:
+Just tell `/start` to the bot to enter its menu.
+Optionally, you can issue commands without going through the buttons; see the `Commands` section below.

+## Features

+  * Fully customizable character sheets
+  * Track global game state
+  * Dice rolling (including secret rolling and saved rolls)
+  * Game data accessible through both group and private messages

+## Commands

   - `/newgame <name>`